rmwc/rmwc/src/slider/README.md

 Sliders will automatically layout themselves on window resize.
 If you need to manually trigger a layout because the sliders container size changed, the simplest way is to trigger a resize event `window.dispatchEvent(new Event('resize'));`.

+**Known Issue**
+`material-components-web` uses pointer events internally.
+If you are using something below React 16.4, you will see unknown attribute errors, however the slider should still work.

 ```jsx render
 import { Slider } from '@rmwc/slider';